nikspyratos/toybox/README.md

     - **Data Transfer Objects**: [Laravel Data](https://spatie.be/docs/laravel-data/v3/introduction) should cover you, but if you want something simple and non-Laravel, [dragon-code/simple-dto](https://github.com/TheDragonCode/simple-data-transfer-object) does the job without much overhead.
 - **Excel Import/Export**: [Laravel Excel](https://docs.laravel-excel.com/3.1/getting-started/) - it's a wrapper over PHPSpreadsheet, very convenient.
 For exports from Filament tables, there's also [Filament Excel](https://github.com/pxlrbt/filament-excel) which uses Laravel Excel under the hood.
 - **Manual backups**: [Laravel Backup](https://github.com/spatie/laravel-backup) (with [Filament plugin](https://filamentphp.com/plugins/shuvroroy-spatie-laravel-backup)).
 By default there is a `Download Database` action in the Filament dashboard to download the SQLite databases.
-- **2FA, Password reset, token management**: For more secure access to admin panels, consider adding [Filament Breezy](https://filamentphp.com/plugins/jeffgreco-breezy).
-Especially useful if you have a customer-facing Filament panel.
 - **Media Management**: Try out [Spatie Media Library](https://spatie.be/docs/laravel-medialibrary/v10/introduction) alongside [Filament's plugin](https://filamentphp.com/plugins/filament-spatie-media-library).
 - **Alternative Eloquent Drivers**: [Sushi](https://github.com/calebporzio/sushi) is an array driver, while [Orbit](https://github.com/ryangjchandler/orbit) is a flat file driver.
 These can be useful for things like CMSes, or loading data into Filament tables (which rely on the Eloquent query builder) without needing a database-driven model.
 - **Fixture data**: [Squire](https://github.com/squirephp/squire) adds static fixtures (e.g. airport, country code, currency, timezone) available through Eloquent.